rackerlabs/docs-aws/docs/service-blocks/index.rst

 * Operating system management

-* Set up of AWS Infrastructure monitoring by using AWS CloudWatch and response to your monitoring alerts throught the Rackspace Watchman tool with response time SLAs up to 15 minutes.
+* Set up of AWS Infrastructure monitoring by using AWS CloudWatch and response to your monitoring alerts through the Rackspace Watchman tool with response time SLAs up to 15 minutes.

 * `Passport <https://manage.rackspace.com/aws/docs/product-guide/passport.html>`_,